Cross-platform C SDK logo

 voidheap_auditor_delete (...)

-Heap is a very efficient dynamic memory manager and auditor included in the core library and available for all projects based on NAppGUI (libraries and applications).
-It is common for applications to request a large number of small memory blocks to hold different objects (character strings, interface controls, structure instances, I/O buffer, etc).
-The strategy behind this manager is just to ask the operating system for memory pages of a certain size (64kb or more) using bmem_malloc and use them to solve several requests very efficiently.
+Heap is a very efficient dynamic memory manager and auditor included in the core library and available for all NAppGUI-based projects (libraries and applications).
+It is common for applications to request a large number of small blocks of memory to hold different objects (character strings, interface controls, structure instances, I/O buffers, etc.).
+The strategy behind the manager is none other than asking the operating system for memory pages of a certain size (64kb or more) using bmem_malloc and using them to resolve multiple requests more efficiently.

-Using Heap instead of system calls will provide us with certain benefits:
+Using Heap instead of the classic malloc()/free() will provide us with certain benefits:

 • Performance: A call to heap_malloc is solved only by increasing the value of a counter. heap_free it only updates the header of the affected page.